-Why is heavy weather more dangerous as we move into the Fall?
-Well, putting hurricanes aside which are in their own class, heavy weather in the colder months has its own set of challenges.
-First, hypothermia is but a small slip away (see The Independent, "Cold Water Survival, Hypothermia, Rescue & Recovery", 10/27/10.)
+Why is heavy weather more dangerous as we move into the fall?
+Well, putting hurricanes which are in their own class, aside, heavy weather in the colder months has its own set of challenges.

+First, hypothermia is but a small slip away.
 Second, as the water chills, it gets denser per cubic foot.
 Denser means more "oomph" behind those chops.
 Third, it gets darker sooner.
 What used to be an all daylight trip out to a favorite fishing spot is now a return under the cover of night.

 Believe me, once one thing goes wrong, the chances of something else going wrong before you can focus on and fix the first problem just went up.
 Now you have a spiraling and accelerating danger curve on your hands.
-So, what to do if caught in heavy weather...?
+So, what to do if caught in heavy weather?